roddingandracing

 GREEN VALLEY RACEWAY HISTORICAL AREA

 Several years ago, I received an email from someone on the North Richland Hills (TX) City Council concerning a Green Valley Race City Historical site that was in the planning stages.
-They were asking permission to use several of the images that I had taken at the track back in the '80s.
-I of course told them that it wouldn't be a problem.
-Here are the latest images of the site that were posted on a Green
+They were asking permission to use several

-Valley Race City Facebook Page.
-A quick check of the information boards that are already put up shows eleven of my images!
+A quick check of the three information boards that are already put up (top, right) shows eleven of my images!
 I posted those images below and I hope I can make it up one day to check it out.
-(On the far right image, you can see some of the original track that's still there)
+(On the right image, you can see some of the original track that's still there)

 It was a lot more fun to be 20 in the '70s than to be 70 in the '20s!